The software tester is responsible for planning the testing, conducting the testing and recording the bug reports. Find out more!

 Software testing is the process of ensuring the application's quality.

-Testing is conducted before the application or system goes live and aims to ensure that the application or system is delivered to live operation without errors and in accordance with the expected requirements.
+Such testing methods are used before the application or system goes live and aims to ensure that the application or system is delivered to live operation without errors and in accordance with the expected requirements.

 The requirements to be verified during testing may be functional or non-functional (e.g. response time, load capacity, etc.).